Configure forms, registry keys, and schemas

 You map the embed string to files on disk before you change settings.

-1. Open wckd-forms/forms/registry.php in an editor.
+1. Open the form registry in an editor.

 2. Note the array key (for example default): that string is the first argument to wckd_form().